Negativity is contagious. Hang around it too long and you’re almost certain to catch it.

 The idea is that the more you think a specific thought (and especially if you say it out loud), the more likely your brain is to default to that thought in the future.
 You’re literally rewiring your thought patterns by deepening the neural pathways to those thoughts and mindset.

-So start every day with positive affirmations, like, “I experience peace and joy daily, regardless of my circumstances,” or “I’m excellent at finding solutions to every challenge,” or even “I live in the present and am confident in my future.”
+So start every day with positive affirmations, like, “I experience peace and joy daily, regardless of my circumstances,” or “I’m excellent at finding solutions to every challenge,” or even “I live in the present moment and am confident in my future.”

-Those thoughts will still be echoing through your head when you’re interacting with negative people later in the day.
+These positive thoughts will still be echoing through your head when you’re interacting with negative people later in the day.

 Engage in positive activities every day.